NicolasPce/P5-Like-Diamonds-in-the-Skaggle/README.md

 - Decision Tree Regressor
 - Random Forest
 - Gradient Boosting
-- Grid Search

 ### Conclusions
-Grid Seach was the best approach to predict the price of the diamonds
+Random Forest was the best approach to predict the price of the diamonds

 ### Libraries